Rumpunzel/rpg-thingy/playing-the-game/skill-tests/contests.md

 On ties the defender wins and gets what they want but not stress is inflicted.

+## Disposition

+During contests, the defender may only defend with attributes the against which the attacker is not disposed.

 ## Traits during Contests

 During contests, using your own traits to your detriment does not increase the difficulty for yourself but works a little differently.
 You also have access to your opponents' detrimental traits to exploit for your advantage.